whitehackrpg/minimalescape/README.md

 * Dennis Merrit, _Adventure in Prolog_, New York: Springer-Verlag, 1990.

-The code doesn't use Definite Clause Grammar, because I wanted everything laid bare.
+The code doesn't use Definite Clause Grammar, because I wanted everything laid bare in the template.
 For a real game, switching is probably a good idea.